In the Beginning:

 what’s so important about those household gods?

 Among other things, possession of the household gods referred to in the thirty-first chapter in the book of Genesis indicated that the holder also held legal title to the family estate, which explains why Laban is so eager to get them back.
 You can learn more by reading “household gods” on page 103 in the study book In the Beginning: The Book of Genesis.
 In some translations these items are called “idols.”
 Rachel’s theft of them may suggest she was attempting to ensure that she didn’t lose all rights to an inheritance from her father.
 Laban’s insistence on entering into a covenant with Jacob probably was his attempt to ensure that Jacob wouldn’t return to Paddam-Aram at some later date to lay claim to Laban’s possessions.
-Despite the underhanded way that Laban has treated Jacob, Jacob has somehow has managed to stay within the letter of the law in his own actions.
+Despite the underhanded way that Laban has treated him, Jacob has somehow has managed to stay within the letter of the law in his own actions.
 His behavior should have served as an example to others, but Rachel appears to have missed the distinction.

 covenant—you could look it up in our archives

 Covenants show up throughout the Bible.
 Some are initiated by God, others by groups who’ve been opposed to God’s people.
 Why might Laban want to enter into a covenant with Jacob?
-To learn more about covenants, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+To learn more about the word “covenant,” read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 WHAT DO YOU THINK about ‘the Fear of Isaac’?